 If you would prefer to be collected by your driver in the arrivals hall, you can book this transfer.
 You give all your flight details before you travel and so there is no need to call when you arrive in New York.
 Your chauffeur will meet you in the arrivals hall, holding a board with your name on it.

 Book an airport transfer by limousine to arrive in New York City in style.
-You can take a limo transfer from the airport to your hotel for a maximum of seven people.
+You can take a limo transfer from the airport to your hotel for a maximum of 7 people.

-The AirTrain runs in both directions from JFK Airport to either the Howard Beach or Jamaica subway stations for $5.
-From there, you can transfer to either the A or E subway line to reach Manhattan for just $2.75.
+The JFK AirTrain runs in both directions from JFK Airport to either the Howard Beach or Jamaica subway stations for $8.25.
+From there, you can transfer to either the A or E subway line to reach Manhattan for just $2.90.
 This connection takes about 1.5 hours and if you are travelling with a lot of luggage after your long flight, then travelling this way is not recommended.
-Total cost is $7.75 + $1 for the MetroCard.
+Total cost is $11.15 + $1 for the MetroCard.

-The train connects the JFK AirTrain with Penn Station.
-The total ride costs $10.
-To get to the train you will need to take the AirTrain first (cost $5).
+The train connects the JFK AirTrain with Penn Station and Grand Central.
+The total ride costs around $10.
+To get to the train you will need to take the AirTrain first (cost $8.25).
 The AirTrain will take between 15 and 25 minutes to get to the train station.
-The train ride to Manhattan’s Penn Station takes about 20 to 30 minutes.
+The train ride to Manhattan takes about 20 to 30 minutes.

 Are you travelling from a different airport?